Alberta had immersed herself in Greek Mythology at school and was also influenced by the work of Shelley and Shakespeare.

 When the war ended, Alberta stayed on in Torquay for a while and, encouraged by her success in the Poetry Review competition, worked on a book of poetry containing war poems and a selection of others, characterised by their nature or romantic themes.
 She submitted the collection to MacDonald’s, the publisher, who accepted it, and The Sea Gazer was published in 1919.

 Her name was becoming recognised nationally in literary circles through her competition success and for editorship of The Wayfarer and The Sea Gazer was well-received by critics.

-She also began work on an extended poem: The Forsaken Princess, based on a Grimm Brother fairy story, which she submitted in 1924 to the Southern Counties Eisteddfod, at Torquay.
+She also began work on an extended poem: The Forsaken Princess, based on a Grimm Brothers fairy story, which she submitted in 1924 to the Southern Counties Eisteddfod, at Torquay.